"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Exploratory Phase Findings

 \subsubsection{Hard to collect evidence against organized attacks}

-\begin{displayquote} ``There’s this one user on one platform and he’s on another now, and other platforms too...It takes weeks to get his social media accounts taken down.
-This person targets multiple people and has doxxed multiple people, but it’s really hard to document and report it as an organized effort.'' - FG P2 \end{displayquote}
+\begin{quote} ``There’s this one user on one platform and he’s on another now, and other platforms too...It takes weeks to get his social media accounts taken down.
+This person targets multiple people and has doxxed multiple people, but it’s really hard to document and report it as an organized effort.'' - FG P2 \end{quote}

 After the peak of online harassment attacks, participants shifted their focus towards recovering, which involves documenting, reporting, and mitigating damages due to online harassment.
 Much of the recovery process continues from the attack peak or starts after the attack.
 At this stage, documenting online harassment incidents serves the important purpose of building evidence and credibility for reporting the attack.
 Since online harassment could entail complexities like sophisticated coordination or a rapid surge across various platforms, documenting incidents can be a difficult and taxing task.